You can clear cookies on your MacBook Pro by accessing the preferences or settings in each major browser (Safari, Chrome, Firefox).

 - Click on the Privacy tab.

-- Click the Remove All Website Data button.
+- Click on the Manage Website Data.

 - Click Remove Now when the confirmation pop-up appears.